- Construction Estimating Software

 Build Your Own House - Cost Estimating

 Summary: How much does it cost to build a house?
-Professional builders know the current cost to build a new home is $79 to $110 per sq ft, or more, depending on home design and quality.
+Professional builders know the current cost to build a new home is $80 to $120 per sq ft, or more, depending on its size, design, quality, and location.